garvit-joshi/PwdStore/README.md

 # PwdStore

-PwdStoreis a Python 3 file-encryption module and script that uses AES256-CBC to encrypt/decrypt files and binary streams.
+PwdStoreis a Python 3 file-encryption module and script that uses AES256-CBC to encrypt/decrypt files.

 PwdStore is compatible with the AES Crypt file format (version 2).